Background pattern

 Children and adolescents

-Use of Atosiban SUN with other medications
+Using Atosiban SUN with other medicines

-Inform your doctor, midwife, or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor, midwife or pharmacist if you are taking, have recently taken or might take any other medicines.

 Pregnancy and breastfeeding

-The total duration of treatment should not exceed 48 hours.
+The total duration of treatment should not be more than 48 hours.

-It is recommended not to repeat treatment more than three times during a pregnancy.
+It is recommended not to repeat treatment more than three times during a pregnancy

-4. Possible Adverse Effects
+4. Possible side effects

-The following adverse effects may occur with this medication:
+The following side effects may occur with this medicine:

-Very Common (affect more than 1 in 10 people)
+Very common (affect more than 1 in 10 people)

 Common (affect less than 1 in 10 people)